htm-community/nupic.devtools/README.md

+> **WARNING**: While the NuPIC Core release script still works for publishing new `nupic.bindings` to PyPi, the NuPIC release script is now deprecated after the merge of https://github.com/numenta/nupic/pull/3314.
+The new release process for both `nupic.bindings` and `nupic` will be tied to our new [Bamboo CI instance](https://ci.numenta.com/).

 # NuPIC Developer Tools

 This repository contains developer tools for NuPIC.
 Currently, this only includes code to create new releases for NuPIC and NuPIC Core.

 ## NuPIC / NuPIC Core Release Scripts

 This code pushes a new release using git tags and the GitHub API.
 Users must have push access and a GitHub access token.
-NuPIC Core should be released soon after the NuPIC release.
+NuPIC should be released soon after the NuPIC Core release.

 ## Requirements:
 - git